Creasser/Creasser/README.md

 - Languages I am currently learning
   - Rails

-- Languages I plan on learning
+- Languages/Frameworks/Libraries I plan on learning
+  - Redux
   - Python
   - TypeScript

-- Current Project

 <!---
 Creasser/Creasser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.